 Blog

-Quick: what industry grossed $14 billion in revenue in 2014 but is ballooning almost 25X to a staggering $335 billion in 2025?
+What industry grossed $185 billion in 2023 but is ballooning to a staggering $771 billion in 2032?
 You guessed it: the on-demand economy.

 There are a million different things you can get in the on-demand economy, mostly from on-demand apps like Lyft or Wag or Uber Eats or GetAround, or Tinder.
-Pew Research says almost 75% of Americans used on-demand services pre-Covid … imagine what the number has grown to since.
-Given those numbers, it should be obvious that this is not just over-privileged tech workers in expensive condos in San Francisco: this is a massive slice of society: almost everyone.
+Pew Research says almost 75% of Americans used on-demand services pre-Covid … and the numbers have only grown since then.
+Given that, it should be obvious that this is not just over-privileged tech workers in expensive condos in San Francisco: this is a massive slice of society.

-In fact, according to the National Technology Readiness Survey, 51% of on-demand customers live in the subburbs, while only 14% live downtown.
+In fact, according to the National Technology Readiness Survey, 51% of on-demand customers live in the suburbs, while only 14% live downtown.

 The rest: mostly rural customers in the country or small towns.